 This January I will be exploring Morocco!
 It’s going to be epic.
 It will be my first time in Africa and first time exploring Muslim culture.

-Ras al Hanout can be translated as top of the shop or “top shelf.”
+Ras el Hanout can be translated as top of the shop or “top shelf.”
 It’s basically the best blend of spices a shop offers.
 While blends change from brand to brand, family to family, you can make your own following the recipe here.
 I purchased mine while on a trip in Amsterdam of all places!

-I love this mix because it adds warmth, a little sweetness and a tons of flavor without being spicy.
-The blend is a mix of coriander, turmeric, cardamom, sea salt, black pepper, clove, cinnamon, and nutmeg.
-And it smells amazing!
-You can mix it into couscous or quinoa add some vegetables and you have a quick and easy meal with lots of flavor.
+Ras el Hanout adds warmth, a little sweetness and a tons of flavor without being spicy to any dish.
+You can mix it into couscous or quinoa, add vegetables and you have a quick and easy meal with lots of flavor.